ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 :ref:`The \`\`setup.py\`\` File`, :ref:`The \`\`pyproject.toml\`\` File`, and any
 ``__init__.py`` or ``__version__.py`` your project may contain.

-Stash and commit previous changes:
+Stash and commit previous changes with:

 .. code-block:: text

    git add . && git commit -m "Bump version X.Y.0 version"

-Tag previous commit by running:
+Tag the previous commit with:

 .. code-block:: text

    git tag vX.Y.0

-Push the commit and the tag:
+Push the commit and the tag with:

 .. code-block:: text